24/7 Free consultation

 Liability Beyond the Employer

-In some accidents, equipment manufacturers, subcontractors, or property owners may share responsibility for unsafe conditions.
+In some accidents, equipment manufacturers, subcontractors, or property owners may share responsibility for creating or maintaining unsafe conditions.
 Identifying these parties can help strengthen your case.

 Additional Compensation